-Savage, Cambridge Heath Rd, – I’ve done more 5am parties in my life then I care to recall, so when I say finding one that is week after week *FUN FUN FUN* until the bitter end is like the unicorn of late night parties.
+Savage, Cambridge Heath Rd, – I’ve done more 5am parties in my life than I care to recall, so when I say finding one that is week after week *FUN FUN FUN* until the bitter end is like the unicorn of late-night parties.
 Go here, dance your ass off and make a few bad decisions.
 Your soul will thank you even if your body doesn’t the next morning.

 Rio Cinema, Kingsland High St – SUPPORT YOUR LOCAL THEATRE.
 That is all.

 Andina, Redchurch St – Dietary requirements ain’t nothing here.
 Breakfast to dinner, they don’t stop serving and everything is TASTY.
 Top tip: get the artichoke tea.

 Newington Green Grocery, Newington Green Rd – This place has everything fresh, delicious and nutritious.
 Ultimate stop-on-the-way-home-before-cooking-up-a-storm spot.

 40ft Brewery, Abbott Street – These guys started brewing and canning beer in a shipping container just off Dalston Lane in 2015 and then built a bar in another shipping container next to it.
 That’s your Saturday afternoon sorted.

 Root & Bone – A quarterly print mag of everything interesting in London.
 More than just new openings and what’s hot, this rag has real actual articles on a wide variety of topics around food & drink.
 Best of all, it’s free!